CBothwell/katacoda-scenarios/kubernetes-wordpress-lab/step3.md

 Lets replace `$COPIED_PASSWORD` with the generated password we copied from the CLI.

-You may note we dont' have a `spec` but instead have a `data`.
-Secrtes contain key value pairs defined in `data` with the values being base64 encoded.
+You may note we don't have a `spec` but instead have a `data`.
+Secrets contain key value pairs defined in `data` with the values being base64 encoded.

 Now lets create the secret.